 Records Transfer Inventory (RTI) forms were digitized between 2018-2019.

-A resource record was created in ArchivesSpace and a series level record was added for each accession in the finding aid, listing the accessions in order by the accession number and including a descriptive title with dates.
+In 2020, Tyler Black created a resource record in ArchivesSpace and a series level record was added for each open accession in the finding aid, listing the accessions in order by the accession number and including a descriptive title with dates.